One glaring weakness of KrisPay ever since it launched in July 2018 has been the lack of an earning function.

 |1 mile per $10||0.1 mpd||1|

-KrisPay miles will be awarded to the nearest whole number.
+KrisPay miles will be rounded down to the nearest whole number.
 For example, if you spend $7 at a merchant earning 1 mile per $2, your total earning will be 3 miles, not 3.5 miles.

 You will get to double dip through KrisPay, earning miles both from the KrisPay app as well as your credit card.